Euzhene/Ktor-local-server/README.md

-# euzhene-chat.ktor-chat
+# Euzhene ktor server
 A local server with http requests for my chat.
+I use this server with my recent app that you can find <a href="https://github.com/Zhenya20062/ktorAndroidChat">here</a>
 <br/>
 <b>Features:</b>
 - websocket for getting realtime messages